 Part one of our series on the Mathematical Practices focuses on why they matter for student learning, and the role high-quality instructional materials play in supporting teachers to incorporate them meaningfully into the classroom.

-In this four part series, the EdReports mathematics team explores the Standards for Mathematical Practices and why they are essential for every student to learn and grow.
+In this four-part series, the EdReports mathematics team explores the Standards for Mathematical Practice and why they're essential for every student to learn and grow.
 Read the rest of the series here:

 Our classrooms today do not need to look like the classrooms we were taught in.
 Students should never be sitting in rows with their textbooks and instructions to solve all the odd numbered problems and check their answers in the back.